lorents17/iCatalyst/README.md

 "/outdir:#	Settings save optimized images:
-			true  - replace the original image on optimized false - open dialog box for saving images (default) "full path to folder - specify the folder to save images.
+			true  - replace the original image on optimized false - open dialog box for saving images (default) "full path to folder" - specify the folder to save images.
 			For example: "/outdir:C:\temp", if the destination folder does not exist, it will be created automatically.